khyateed/projecting-food-insecurity/README.md

  `(118.73999449300752, 'Houseless_rate_X_Percent_working'),`<br>
  `(84.2136249355529, 'Unsheltered_rate_X_Percent_asian')]`

-From the output, we see that Houseless rates intersected with race are the highest predictors for food insecurity, which is not surprising after exploring the relationships between race, houselessness, and FI rates during the EDA process.
+From the output, we see that houseless rates intersected with race are the highest predictors for food insecurity, which is not surprising after exploring the relationships between race, houselessness, and FI rates during the EDA process.

 ## Visualize Predictions
 Model 5 is used to make predictions on 2018 data, and then presented alongside actual 2018 FI rates: